 You can actually sell your music on SoundCloud.

-Thousands of independent artists use SoundCloud not only to showcase themselves and grow their fanbase, but also as a medium between their music and the external site they use to sell it.
-By simply adding links to your SoundCloud profile, you can take your fans to your online store where people can purchase the tracks they like.
+Thousands of independent artists use SoundCloud not only to showcase themselves and grow their fanbase but also as a medium between their music and the external site they use to sell it on.
+By adding links to your SoundCloud profile, you can take your fans to your online store where they can purchase the tracks they like.

 While the Premier program requires qualification and only works in certain countries, this way of content monetization is available for everyone.
 Not to mention that artists don’t need to share their profit with SoundCloud.

 Artists have been using this approach long before the Premier plan was introduced, and it works.
-Austin Marc, producer and DJ from New York, is a great example.
-This artist uses SoundCloud to share his music, as well as to promote his drumkits and remixes that he offers for sale on his Sellfy store:
+Coal Harrison aka The Kount is a successful instrumentalist and a beatmaker with 25k+ followers on SoundCloud.
+This artist uses SoundCloud to share his music, as well as to promote his drumkits and remixes that he offers for sale on his store.

 How to start selling your music on SoundCloud